CURRICULUM VITAE

 UNIVERSITY COMMITTEE/ACTIVITY PERIOD

-University of Memphis Research-Writing of PhD Proposal in American Art History 2016-2019
+University of Memphis Search Committee-Contemporary Art History 2025

-University of Memphis Art History-Museum Studies Coordinator Current
+University of Memphis Art History-Museum Studies Coordinator 2016-2022

 University of memphis Eradicating Racism Initiative-Curriculum Committee 2020